AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch1_2nd.md

 Anyone can develop breast cancer, including those assigned male at birth.
-Although there are some diႇerences between those assigned male and those assigned female at birth, treatment is very similar for all genders.
+Although there are some differences between those assigned male and those assigned female at birth, treatment is very similar for all genders.